qvarnstr0m/trianode/README.md

 # Trianode Investments

-This is a version of a Wordpress site for a fictive Investment firm, my last project for the course Web development 1.
+WordPress site for a fictive investment firm.
-The webapp was built using HTML, CSS, PHP and some Javascript.
+Built using HTML, CSS, PHP and Javascript as an assignment during a web development course.
+A static version can be found here: https://trianode.000webhostapp.com/index.html.
+The original dynamic version was developed against a local Apache server and WordPress.